Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Omitted Proofs

 We can now calculate that, for arbitrary subsets $T_1, \ldots, T_m \subseteq F$ and any measurable $U \subseteq Y$,

-where the first equation is plugging in definitions, the second one uses \cref{eq:es_random_permutation}, the commutation of the limit and the integral in the third is an instance of the dominated convergence theorem (the measure is finite and the integrand is bounded by $1$), and the last step holds by the exchangeability of $f$ and by \cref{eq:exchangeable_es_dom}.
+where the first equation is plugging in definitions, the second one uses \Cref{eq:es_random_permutation}, the commutation of the limit and the integral in the third is an instance of the dominated convergence theorem (the measure is finite and the integrand is bounded by $1$), and the last step holds by the exchangeability of $f$ and by \Cref{eq:exchangeable_es_dom}.
 This concludes the proof of empirical adequacy for $\es_F$. \end{proof}

-\begin{remark} Writing $\es_F$ as in averaging over permutations as in \cref{eq:es_random_permutation} is strongly reminiscent of group averaging in ergodic theory~\cite{lindenstrauss2001pointwise}.
-We expect this to be connected to the fact that the permutation group $S_\infty = \bigcup_n S_n$ is amenable, and that similar constructions can be made for other amenable groups. \end{remark}
+\begin{rem} Writing $\es_F$ as in averaging over permutations as in \Cref{eq:es_random_permutation} is strongly reminiscent of group averaging in ergodic theory~\cite{lindenstrauss2001pointwise}.
+We expect this to be connected to the fact that the permutation group $S_\infty = \bigcup_n S_n$ is amenable, and that similar constructions can be made for other amenable groups. \end{rem}

-\begin{proof}[\textbf{Proof of \cref{lem:countable_es}}] This works similarly as the construction from the finite case with some additional subtleties.
-Recall from \cref{eq:es_uniform} that we require the limits of~\cref{eq:es_countable} to exist \emph{uniformly} for the sets $T = \{1, \ldots, t\}$, but otherwise the proof of measurability of $\dom{\es_\N}$ and of $\es_\N$ itself is the same as in the finite case.
-The fact that $\es_\N(\ph | (x_i))$ is a probability measure for every $(x_i) \in \dom{\es_\N}$ holds because of \cref{eq:es_additive}.
+\begin{proof}[\textbf{Proof of \Cref{lem:countable_es}}] This works similarly as the construction from the finite case with some additional subtleties.
+Recall from \Cref{eq:es_uniform} that we require the limits of~\Cref{eq:es_countable} to exist \emph{uniformly} for the sets $T = \{1, \ldots, t\}$, but otherwise the proof of measurability of $\dom{\es_\N}$ and of $\es_\N$ itself is the same as in the finite case.
+The fact that $\es_\N(\ph | (x_i))$ is a probability measure for every $(x_i) \in \dom{\es_\N}$ holds because of \Cref{eq:es_additive}.

-The rest of the proof is the same as in the finite case, but with all limits being suitably uniform; in particular, for fixed $m$ the limit in~\cref{eq:es_random_permutation} must exist uniformly for sets of the form $T_i = \{1, \ldots, t_i\}$.
-The analogue of \cref{eq:exchangeable_es_dom} holds because the relevant limits are all uniform in $S$, as is immediate from the bound \cref{eq:exchangeable_concentration} in \cref{lem:exchangeable_convergence}. \end{proof}
+The rest of the proof is the same as in the finite case, but with all limits being suitably uniform; in particular, for fixed $m$ the limit in~\Cref{eq:es_random_permutation} must exist uniformly for sets of the form $T_i = \{1, \ldots, t_i\}$.
+The analogue of \Cref{eq:exchangeable_es_dom} holds because the relevant limits are all uniform in $S$, as is immediate from the bound \Cref{eq:exchangeable_concentration} in \Cref{lem:exchangeable_convergence}. \end{proof}

-\begin{proof}[\textbf{Proof of \cref{lem:real_es}}] Let us first show that \cref{def:es_R} indeed gives a unique Markov kernel as claimed.
+\begin{proof}[\textbf{Proof of \Cref{lem:real_es}}] Let us first show that \Cref{def:es_R} indeed gives a unique Markov kernel as claimed.
 To this end, let $F : \Q \to \R$ be the function given by

 for any sequence in the domain of $\es_\R$.
 Since the function